dwavesystems/dwave-networkx/README.rst

-D-Wave NetworkX is an extension of `NetworkX <https://networkx.org>`_\ ---a Python language package for exploration and analysis of networks and network algorithms---for users of D-Wave Systems.
-It provides tools for working with Chimera graphs and implementations of graph-theory algorithms on the D-Wave system and other binary quadratic model samplers.
+D-Wave NetworkX is an extension of `NetworkX <https://networkx.org>`_\ ---a Python language package for exploration and analysis of networks and network algorithms---for users of D-Wave quantum computers.
+It provides tools for working with Quantum Processing Unit (QPU) topology graphs, such as the Pegasus used on the Advantage system, and implementations of graph-theory algorithms on D-Wave quantum computers and other binary quadratic model samplers.

-The example below generates a graph for a Chimera unit cell (eight nodes in a 4-by-2 bipartite architecture).
+This example generates a Pegasus graph of the size used by the Advantage.

 .. code: python

 >>> import dwave_networkx as dnx
->>> graph = dnx.chimera_graph(1, 1, 4)
+>>> graph = dnx.pegasus_graph(16)

 See the documentation for more examples.